On the third Sunday in June, families across North America will be celebrating Father’s Day.

 Don’t worry, you won’t have to do this alone.
 We’ll give you the scoop on how to maximize the holiday – and more!
 We’ll share:

 For restaurants, Father’s Day is a lucrative holiday.
-You can expect more reservations and larger check sizes.
+You can expect more reservations, more takeout and delivery orders, and larger check sizes.

 Knowing that Father’s Day is coming up, you’ll want to ensure that you not only fill the tables but deliver the best experience possible.
 Plan ahead to keep diners happy and coming back for seconds.